automata-network/automata-dcap-zkvm-cli/README.md

 ## Get Started

-You may either pass your quote as a hexstring to the `--quote-hex` flag, or as a stored hexfile in `/data/quote-hex`.
-If you store your quote elsewhere, you may pass the path to the `--quote-path` flag.
+You may either pass your quote as a hexstring with the `--quote-hex` flag, or as a stored hexfile in `/data/quote-hex`.
+If you store your quote elsewhere, you may pass the path with the `--quote-path` flag.

 >
 > [!NOTE]
-> Beware that quotes that are passed in the `--quote-hex` flag, overwrites quotes that are read from `--quote-path`.
+> Beware that passing quotes with the `--quote-hex` flag overwrites passing quotes with the `--quote-path` flag.
 >

 It is also recommended to set the environment value `RUST_LOG=info` to view logs.

-To begin, insert the command below:
+To begin, run the command below:

 ```bash
 RUST_LOG=info ./target/release/app prove -k <ethereum-private-key>